benfrick/docs-portfolio/src/doc/commerce/checkout/use_checkout.md

 ### Request Checkout Submit (Launch)

-The Request Checkout Submit (Launch) endpoint is used exclusively for Nike Launch experiences and features <a href="https://jwt.io/introduction/" target="_blank">JWT</a> authentication to enforce that.
+The Request Checkout Submit (Launch) endpoint is used exclusively for Nike Launch experiences and features [JWT](https://jwt.io/introduction/){:target="blank"} authentication to enforce that.
 All other types of checkouts need to be sent to the regular Request Checkout Submit endpoint.

 The Launch endpoint has the same contract as the Request Checkout Submit endpoint so for additional details see that section.